We Are Open!

-Intergroup Central Office is able to stay open and provide services to our local AA community through your donations.
+Intergroup Central Office is able to stay open and provide services to our local AA community through your 7th Tradition* donations.
 Thank you for all your support!

 For Al-Anon schedules and info click here:

-Information about Al-Anon is presented here as a service to members of the Fellowship and/or their families.
+Information about Al-Anon is presented here as a service to members of the fellowship and/or their families.
 Neither the Willamette Valley Intergroup, nor the Central Office in Salem are affiliated with Al-Anon.
+(From the Al-Anon Service Manual Tradition Six “…Although a separate entity, Al-Anon should always cooperate with Alcoholics Anonymous”)

 A. A. Cooperates With Professionals